 And most importantly, hiring an attorney will ensure you and your loved ones receive the compensation they deserve.
 Contact an experienced construction accident lawyer at Patino Injury and Accident Attorneys to learn your rights and how you can receive the compensation you need.

-What laws protect San Antonio construction workers?
+What laws protect construction workers in San Antonio?

 To protect construction workers at construction sites, OSHA has specific guidelines that must be followed, including installing proper railings on large equipment, visibly marking unsafe conditions, and implementing strict welding and electrical procedures.
 It is the employer’s responsibility to ensure that the construction site complies with OSHA’s requirements.